UPDATED: 9:41 a.m. ET, Aug. 26 —

-Senator Bernie Sanders had a rough Super Tuesday after former Vice President Joe Biden pretty much cleaned house at the South Carolina primary.
-However, social justice advocate and surrogate for Sanders’ campaign, Shaun King, had an even rougher Wednesday when Twitter completely came for his jugular after he accused MSNBC’s Rachel Maddow of making comments about Sanders that she actually did not say.
+That’s what happened in March following Sen. Bernie Sanders’ shellacking by Joe Biden following the South Carolina primary.
+However, King, who at the time was a Sanders campaign surrogate, had an even rougher time when Twitter completely came for his jugular after he accused MSNBC’s Rachel Maddow of making comments about Sanders that she actually did not say.

 King claimed that Maddow reported “that multiple ‘senior officials’ within the Democratic Party are interfering with the primaries to stop” Sanders’ campaign.